ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 Billing is per instance and hourly rate for that compute.
 You are billed for storage allocated (GB/mth, including IOPS if you use io1)

-#### Demo

-* To use RDS need to first create a subnet group, associate it with AZs and select the subnets of the VPC.
-This tells RDS which subnets to place things into.

 **Test note:** RDS events only provide operational events such as DB instance events, DB parameter group events, DB security group events, and DB snapshot events.
 Monitoring data-modifying events (`INSERT`, `DELETE`, `UPDATE`) can be achieved thru native functions or stored procedures

 ### 9.5.2.
 RDS Multi AZ (High-Availability)